 Two from every District, and this time 13 is included.
 Could they really be planning another Hunger Games in the middle of a war?
 What could Snow possibly be hoping to accomplish?
 Whatever it is, now we know what we need to do to stop him.
 Tomorrow we go to rescue everyone on floor 45.

 I'm restless the whole night.
 I sense that Pollux is too.
 In the background Effie snores, while Bonnie remains undisturbed, smiling in her sleep.
-In living on her own for the past couple of years, Bonnie has become fearless.
+Living on her own for the past couple of years, Bonnie has become fearless.
 Now she at least has company.
 This is probably the happiest she's been in a long time.
 Pollux on the other hand has managed to survive living in a cell the whole time.
 By no means is he ready to go back near another one.
 I'm not so sure I am either.
 I was apprehensive enough about rescuing Effie and Pollux today.
 The thought of somehow climbing to the 45th floor and opening all the cells seems next to impossible.

 I would rather just try to make a break for it.
 Take Bonnie, Effie and Pollux and get out of the city.
-But how can we leave knowing about everyone who is left trapped upstairs, waiting to become a part of whatever Snow is preparing.
+But how can we leave knowing about everyone who is left trapped upstairs, waiting to become a part of whatever twisted plot Snow is preparing.
 If any of us are getting out of here, then we are taking out Snow's plans in the process.

 The next morning, I awake, surprised that I actually got some sleep.
 Bonnie is clearly taking inventory, which is substantially more than yesterday.
 Bonnie has four packs prepared, one for each of us.
 All of her tools are dispersed amongst the four.
 If we're successful again today, it seems that Bonnie is not planning on us returning to the garbage facility.

 Effie is off to the side snacking on some scraps and clutching onto Cooper, listening intently for any signs of activity.
 The oddest thing about her is that she looks just like the old Effie.
 Bonnie must have had some makeup and clothing for her.
 I can't imagine why she would choose to dress up today of all days.
-The whole point of today is that we can't be seen.
+The whole point of this rescue mission is that we can't be seen.
 Who is she trying to impress anyway?
 It's going to be ridiculous with her running around in those big heels.
 I shoot her a questionable look, but she doesn't seem to understand why.
 I guess the new Effie isn't that different from the old one after all.

 In the vents, no one makes a sound.
 Nothing can go wrong today.
 We can't be heard, and we can't be seen.
 I'm focused only on our mission.
 All I can think about is rescuing Gale, Boggs, Jackson and anyone else we can get to.
 Bonnie and Pollux have managed to come up with a route that takes us by the least amount of peacekeepers.